Wenke-Liu/panoptes/README.md

 Models are trained from scratch and performance evaluated on the test set previously defined in Step 1 using ```train.py```.
 A description of the accepted parameters are as follows:
 - ```--OUT_DIR```
   Path to the directory for all output and intermediary log files.
+Do not append "/" to this path.
 - ```--trn_df```
   Path to the previously created table of training tile pairs.
 - ```--val_df```